tarunsk1998/CNN-ImageProcessing/ChessMan_classifier_DataAugumentation/README.md

 Kaggle dataset url: https://www.kaggle.com/niteshfre/chessman-image-dataset

 ### Why ChessMan dataset
 Chess has been a part of my life since the beginning.
 I always had the special place for Chess in my Heart.
-During Higher education and College the game has helped me in various way.
+During Higher education and College the game had helped me in various way.
 As soon as I came across this dataset in Kaggle, I said to myself 'Why not!!'

 So I decided to build a model to identify Chess pieces out of my passion.